Detection of Gamma-ray Halos around Nearby Late-type Galaxies

-First, in that case we would observe such signal for early-type high-mass galaxies as well.
-Second, we would expect considerable signal from the lower-mass set: in this mass range there is only weak dependence of the expected halo mass on the stellar mass (e.g. \cite{Shankar2006}): decrease in the stellar mass from $10^{10}$ to $10^{9}~M_{\odot}$ leads only to corresponding decrease of 0.4 dex in the mass of the halo.
-In this narrow mass range we could roughly expect linear dependence of DM-related signal on the mass of the halo, so from our results for $E_0=2$~GeV and $R=PSF_{68}$ we would expect the excess signal around 32 late-type galaxies of around 150 events, instead of $\sim 70$ photons deficit that we actually observe.

-Could our cut on neighbouring \frm sources (further than $3PSF_{68}(2~\mathrm{GeV})=1.5^{\circ}$) be too mild and the observed excess be just a pollution from strong nearby sources, that by chance occurred to reside near our targets?
-We performed our analysis for several directions at a distance of 1.5 degree (3 PSF at 2 GeV) from the strongest high-latitude ($|b|>20^{\circ}$) source, PSR J1836+5925 (4FGL J1836.2+5925).
-Instead of excess events we found strong deficit, $\sim310$ observed vs $\sim480$ expected.
-We can safely state that with our adopted cuts strong sources can only boost the number of events in OFF-regions and consequently give rise to apparent \emph{deficit} in the central regions.
-Additionally, we have checked that even a very strong source at 1.5 degrees distance does not affect our estimates of the background at energies higher than 2 GeV because of the rapidly shrinking PSF size.
+Gamma-ray signal could also be produced by the interaction of CR with the matter of the galactic disk.
+We calculated the expected signal from the galaxies in our set using the relation between gamma-ray and infrared luminosities from \cite{Fermi2012a} and infrared data from the IRAS catalog \cite{IRAS}.
+The estimated gamma-ray luminosities appeared to be on the order $10^{38}~\mathrm{erg~s}^{-1}$, i.e. an order of magnitude smaller than the signal we found (see below).